VMNH Scientific Publications

 The Virginia Museum of Natural History produces six scientific publication series, with each issue published as suitable material becomes available and each numbered consecutively within its series.
 Topics consist of original research conducted by museum staff or affiliated investigators based on the museum’s collections or on subjects relevant to the museum’s areas of interest.
 All are distributed to other museums and libraries through our exchange program and are available for purchase by individual consumers.

-Memoirs are typically larger productions: individual monographs on a single subject such as a regional survey or comprehensive treatment of an entire group.
+Memoirs are individual monographs on a single subject, such as a regional survey or comprehensive treatment of an entire group.

 Jeffersoniana is an outlet for relatively short studies treating a single subject, allowing for expeditious publication.

 To read Jeffersoniana online (available as PDF documents), please click here.

 Special Publications consist of unique contributions, usually book length, either single-subject or the proceedings of a symposium or multi-disciplinary project in which the papers reflect a common theme.

 Guidebooks are publications, often semi-popular, designed to assist readers on a particular subject in a particular region.
 They may be produced to accompany members of an excursion or may serve as a field guide for a specific geographic area.